 For Greek Turkey Burgers:

-Form patties and place onto a cookie sheet.
-Once all are formed, cook however you like to cook burgers.
+- Form patties and place onto a cookie sheet.
+Once all patties are formed, cook immediately or refrigerate for up to 24 hours before cooking.